mhenke/CYBR8420-SoftwareAssurance-Proposal/code-analysis.md

 **How did your code review strategy attempt to address the anticipated challenges?** (Damian)

+Initially, we did not anticipate encountering such a high number of CWEs, particularly with a well-established and widely regarded tool like Keycloak.
+This unexpectedly large volume of vulnerabilities suggests that there may be underlying architectural issues within Keycloak itself that warrant closer examination.

 **Document findings from a manual code review** (Damian)

 ## Reflection